Image Alt Text

 An 'entity' is a sole trader, partnership, trust or company (proprietary limited or limited).
 An ‘entity' does not include independent contractors, sub-agents, branch offices, or persons employed by an entity.

-6. Is ATAS accreditation mandatory?
+6. Is ATIA accreditation mandatory?

 Whilst we strongly recommend it, it is not compulsory for travel agents to be accredited.

-In addition to ATAS accreditation, travel agents can be accredited by a number of other organisations within their industry, such as the International Air Transport Association Contact the relevant organisations for more information about these accreditation schemes.
+In addition to ATIA accreditation, travel agents can be accredited by a number of other organisations within their industry, such as the International Air Transport Association Contact the relevant organisations for more information about these accreditation schemes.

-7. Why is ATAS accreditation not mandatory?
+7. Why is ATIA accreditation not mandatory?

-ATAS participation is subject to an annual fee and based on an entity's annual gross 'Total Transaction Value' or TTV, as per the category levels.
+ATIA participation is subject to an annual fee and based on an entity's annual gross 'Total Transaction Value' or TTV, as per the category levels.

-ATAS Participant Fees
+ATIA Participant Fees

 • Start-up businesses will pay the applicable Participant Fee upon becoming accredited .A start-up business is defined as a business that is in the first stages of its operation, and has either recently started trading or is about to commence trading.